Zootermopsis nevadensis: Immunity

 Pathogens play an important role in eusocial insects, but the mechanisms improved to combat them differs in a taxon-specific manner.

-Reproductive division of labour
+Reproductive division of labor

-The differentiation in castes and the reproductive division of labour is a marker of insect eusociality.
+The differentiation in castes and the reproductive division of labor is a marker of insect eusociality.
 Within Hymenoptera it has been proposed some regulators including vitelogenines (Vgs), juvenile hormone (JH), biogenic amines and other regulator like juvenile hormone binding proteins and some signaling pathways like insulin/insulin growth factor and yellow/major royal jelly protein like genes.
-The main genes involved in the reproductive division of labour are:
+The main genes involved in the reproductive division of labor are: